moyni77/ansible-docker-ucp/README.md

 The nodes inside the inventory are organized in groups.
 The groups are defined by brackets and its names are static so they must not be changed.
 Anything else (hostnames, specifications, IP addresses…) are meant to be amended to match the user needs.
 The groups are as follows:

 - [ucp\_main]: A group containing one single node which will be the main UCP node and swarm leader.
 Do not add more than one node under this group.
 - [ucp]: A group containing all the UCP nodes, including the main UCP node.
 Typically you should have either 3 or 5 nodes under this group.
+For dev were only specifying 1 node.
 - [dtr\_main]: A group containing one single node which will be the first DTR node to be installed.
 Do not add more than one node under this group.
 - [dtr]: A group containing all the DTR nodes, including the main DTR node.
 Typically you should have either 3 or 5 nodes under this group.
+For dev were only specifying 1 node.
 - [worker]: A group containing all the UCP nodes, including the main UCP node.
 Typically you should have either 3 or 5 nodes under this group.
 - [ucp\_lb]: A group containing one single node which will be the load balancer for the UCP nodes.
 Do not add more than one node under this group.
 - [dtr\_lb]: A group containing one single node which will be the load balancer for the DTR nodes.
 Do not add more than one node under this group.
 - [worker\_lb]: A group containing one single node which will be the load balancer for the worker nodes.
 Do not add more than one node under this group.
 - [lbs]: A group containing all the load balances.
 This group will have 3 nodes, also defined in the three groups above.